Buying a Foreclosed Home: What You Need to Know

 A: They can be a great investment.
 If you purchase a foreclosed home below market value that needs some repairs or updates, you may be able to "flip" the house once it's been updated and improved and make money off of its purchase.

-However, some homes, like HUD homes, require you to live in the house for at least two years, or you can face a penalty of up to $250,000 and jail time.
-This is something you’ll want to be sure you understand before you purchase a HUD home.
+Some homes, like HUD homes, however, require you to live in the house for at least two years, or you can face a penalty of up to $250,000 and jail time.
+This is something you'll want to be sure you understand before you purchase a HUD home.

 Q: What does it mean to buy a house as-is?